charmoniumQ/PROBE/docs/benchmark_suite/README.md

 <!-- : Benchmarks rejected by this work {#tbl:rejected-bmarks} -->

+@Tbl:benchmark-results shows the aggregated performance of our implemented benchmarks in our implemented provenance collectors.
+From this, we observe:

+- Although SPLASH-3 CPU-oriented benchmarks contain mostly CPU-bound tasks, they often need to load data from a file, which does invoke the I/O subsystem.
+  They are CPU benchmarks when the CPU is changed and the I/O subsystem remains constant, but when the CPU is constant and the I/O subsystem is changed, the total running time is influenced by I/O-related overhead.

+- `cp` is the slowest benchmark.
+  It even induces a 45% overhead on fsatrace.

 \begin{table}
 \caption{
-  This table shows percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
+  The percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
-  A value of 1\% means the execution in that cell takes 1.01 times the execution without provenance.
+  A value of 3 means the execution in that cell takes 1.03 times the execution without provenance.
   Negative slowdown can occur sometimes due to random statistical noise.
-  We aggregate values using geometric mean.
+  We aggregate values across iterations and benchmark cases (each cell) and across benchmark classes (last row) using geometric mean.
 }
 \label{tbl:benchmark-results}
 \begin{center}